dante-project/scratchpad/docs/tut.rst

 various transports to a single transaction API.
 These APIs are also available in userspace.

-KaT OS implements ISO 9660 file system and ATA/ATAPI drivers.
+Scratchpad OS implements ISO 9660 file system and ATA/ATAPI drivers.

 PCI IDE Controller